 COVID 19 is not stopping us!
-This bike tour is going on, just not as a group.
-We are all keeping track of our rides independently.
-While the tour will not be what it was, the cause is still exceptional.
+The Courage Classic bike tour is happening, in person, for one challenging day of riding the infamous "Copper Triangle".
+While the tour will not be the multi-day tour of years past, the cause is still exceptional.

-For the 23rd consecutive year (wow!
-I am getting old) I will ride my bicycle in a two-day 100+ mile bike tour called the Courage Classic.
-The Courage Classic is not a race, even though there are a few crazy guys that ride like it is.
-It is a bicycle tour to benefit The Children’s Hospital of Colorado.
+For the 24th consecutive year (wow!
+I am getting older) I will ride my bicycle in the Courage Classic.
+This tour is not a race, even though there are a few crazy guys that ride like it is.
+I am riding with nearly 2000 other cyclists to benefit The Children’s Hospital of Colorado.
 This tour is a casual ride through some of the most scenic parts of the Colorado Mountains, where nobody keeps track of who crosses the finish line first or last.
 Instead, they keep track of who collects the most donations for this very worthy cause.
-What all this means to you is: I am begging you for money so that I can have the privilege of riding in this great event for the 22nd consecutive year.
+What all this means to you is: I am begging you for money so that I can have the privilege of riding in this great event for the 24th consecutive year.

-All of this became exceptionally important to me 17 years ago, when my son Ryan, at 6 months old, was treated at Children’s for burns on his face and hands.
+Children's Hospital of Colorado became important for our family 19 years ago, when my son Ryan, at 6 months old, was treated at Children’s for burns on his face and hands.
 While the scars of that traumatic day are barely noticeable now, we still remember how different the Children’s Hospital was from other places, and why.

-On top of riding for the 23rd year, I have joined the "Wheels Of Justice" team.
+On top of riding for the 24th year, I have joined the "Wheels Of Justice" team.
 This team allows me to combine the money we raise for Children's with other team members and direct it to specific areas of need. https://www.wheelsofjustice.com

 As well as pedaling for Children's Hospital, we must peddle for donations.
 Before anybody can get the privilege of riding in this great event, each rider has to come up with a minimum amount of donations.
 If I collect more than I did last year, I get way cool prizes.
 (O.K. just more bicycle parts) So, skip going out to lunch for a day and cough up a twenty or two.
 Your donations are Tax Deductible.